 Mary Baker Eddy, who discovered Christian Science, founded this newspaper while in her late 80s.
 Her discovery of the Principle underlying Jesus’ healings gave her the understanding of life as spiritual – that the material measurement of age doesn’t define the life of the man and woman of God’s creating.
 She wrote: “Except for the error of measuring and limiting all that is good and beautiful, man would enjoy more than three score years and ten and still maintain his vigor, freshness, and promise.
 Man, governed by immortal Mind, is always beautiful and grand.
 Each succeeding year unfolds wisdom, beauty, and holiness” (“Science and Health with Key to the Scriptures” p.
 246).

 I occasionally play golf with a man who is 92.
 He plays a round of golf four days every week, and up to this year, he walked all four rounds on a hilly course.
 He also bought a video camera last year to see if he could improve his golf swing.
+Despite his age, due to the technological advancements in the modern age, there are so many other ways that he can improve his swing and become a better golfer than many people I know.
+I’ve recommended he look at a golf simulator cost, as this is sure to improve his swing and skill in the sport.
+It really shows that regardless of your age, nothing can be ruled out and that many sports are not off limits to the older generation.
 He does everything with joy and enthusiasm.
 What a delight to be in his presence.